 What is a Lowcountry Boil?

 A Lowcountry Boil is a uniquely Southern recipe.
 More specifically, it’s a uniquely Carolina recipe.
 It shares many similarities with a Louisiana Crawfish Boil, but the Carolina version uses shrimp instead of crawfish.
-In addition to the peel-and-eat shrimp, a traditional Lowcountry Boil also includes red potatoes, sausage and corn.
+In addition to the peel-and-eat shrimp, a traditional Lowcountry Boil also includes tender potatoes, smoky sausage and sweet corn.
+All together, the flavor is a Lowcountry Boil is absolutely fantastic!

 One of the more unique aspects of this meal is that it is served family style.
 By family style, I mean all of the food is dumped in the center of an outside table.
 Everyone gathers around and eats until 1) all of the food is gone or (more likely) 2) everyone is stuffed.

 A Lowcountry Boil is meant to be served with friends outdoors.
 In fact, you’ll notice that this recipe calls for using a very large pot – the kind you might fry a turkey in.
 I used a 29-quart stainless steel pot that I set over an outdoor propane burner.
 By the time all was said and done, the pot was full.
-Full of delicious shrimp, corn, sausage and potatoes!
+Full of delicious shrimp, corn on the cob, sausage and potatoes!
+In a way, a Lowcountry Boil is the very definition of a one-pot meal.

 Other names for a Lowcountry Boil